Core Terms & Field Signals

 Stagnation

-Stagnation occurs when value, contribution, attention, stock, responsibility or carrying capacity stops moving while movement is needed.
+Stagnation occurs when value, contribution, attention, stock, responsibility or Carrying Capacity stops moving while movement is needed.

-Rest is not the same as stagnation.
+Rest is not the same as Stagnation.

 Rest can protect.

-Stagnation points to blockage, unclear agreement, lack of bedding, missing responsibility or movement that has stopped without being consciously paused.
+Stagnation points to blockage, unclear agreement, lack of Bedding, missing responsibility or movement that has stopped without being consciously paused.

 Accumulation